bloominstituteoftechnology/web-module-challenge-css-layouts/ReadMe.md

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [ x] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [ x] Add your Team Lead as collaborator on Github.
 - [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
 - [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.